Junior High/Intermediate/Middle School Education & Teaching at Georgia College & State University

 Georgia College Junior High/Intermediate/Middle School Education & Teaching Bachelor’s Program

-About 78% of those who receive a bachelor's degree in junior high/intermediate/middle school education and teaching at Georgia College are white.
-This is typical for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 2% more racial-ethnic minorities in its junior high/intermediate/middle school education and teaching bachelor's program than the national average.*
+About 92% of those who receive a bachelor's degree in junior high/intermediate/middle school education and teaching at Georgia College are white.
+This is above average for this degree on the nationwide level.

 The following table and chart show the race/ethnicity for students who recently graduated from Georgia College & State University with a bachelor's in junior high/intermediate/middle school education and teaching.